jennifey/jennifey.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title: The Rig
-description: a project with a background image
+description: Rig for Driver Ergonomics and Training
-img: assets/img/1.jpg
+img:
-importance: 3
+importance: 2
-category: fun
+category: cmr
 ---

 Every project has a beautiful feature showcase page.